 Our school is an organisation in which every child is provided with a high quality, inclusive education in a safe, compassionate and inspiring environment.
-We want to ensure that our students are not negatively impacted by the Covid-19 crisis and will leave Alderbrook with excellent outcomes.
 As stated in our School Improvement Plan, we will relentlessly focus on our most vulnerable students, including disadvantaged and SEND students, to ensure they receive an outstanding quality of education and make good progress.

 We as a school are committed to ensuring that all of our young people develop in to well rounded, well-grounded and confident adults.
 Our values of ambition, bravery and kindness permeate everything we do.
+This year, we have introduced a house system (Ambition, Bravery, Kindness and Proud) where students take part in different opportunities and competitions.

 Building positive relationships between the students, staff and the wider community is vital for the personal development of our students.
-Trauma-informed practice is at the heart of what we do - we believe that a school can only be successful when it is a true community.
+Trauma-informed practice is also at the heart of what we do - we believe that a school can only be successful when it is a true community.